 Pro Tip: Ten numbered stops guide visitors on the Prairie Marsh Wildlife Drive.
-Best times are early mornings and late afternoons in the spring and fall.
+The best times are early mornings and late afternoons in the spring and fall.

 Pro Tip: Fill growlers from any brewery out of their taps.

-Whether you order by the slice or by the pie, Mighty Mo Brew Pub’s pizza is a delight.
+Whether you order by the slice or by the pie, the pizza at Mighty Mo Brew Pub downtown is a delight.
 Pair it with their beers and you’ll wish dinner would last forever.